Wal33D/gmail-node-mailer/examples/installation.md

 ## Gmail API Setup

-To use `gmail-node-mailer`, you first need to enable the Gmail API and create a service account in the Google Cloud Console.
+To use `gmail-node-mailer`, you first need to enable the Gmail API.
 Here's how:

 1. **Enable the Gmail API**:
    - Visit the [Google Cloud Console](https://console.cloud.google.com/).